alexradu04/FTC-SkyStone-Scorer-App/README.md

   The app is build using the Flutter SDK and dart, therefore it is able to run on both mobile platforms.
 - Smart Scoring <br>
   The app uses smartly written code in order to auto-complete fields that you would have to normally modify by yourself.
+- Dark theme <br>
+  The app now provides a system-native dark theme, which updates dynamically based on your operating system's theme.

 ## Description